SAP-samples/btp-cap-multitenant-saas/docu/2-basic/3-kyma-deploy-application/README.md

 namespace/susaas created
 ```

 2.8.
-Use the following command, to enable the **Istio** Sidecar Injection for your new namespace. **Istio** is one of the most popular **Service Mesh** offerings for Kubernetes and manages Cluster-internal communication as well as external access to your workloads!
+Use the following command, to enable the **Istio** Sidecar Injection for your new namespace.

+> **Hint** - **Istio** is one of the most popular **Service Mesh** offerings for Kubernetes and manages Cluster-internal communication as well as external access to your workloads!
 We highly recommend to learn more about [**Istio Service Mesh**](../8-kyma-resources-helm/README.md), by visiting the respective part of the tutorial.
 The features and possibilities are mind-blowing compared to what you can do in a Cloud Foundry scenario!

 > **Important** - If you plan to use an existing namespace, make sure this label is configured and if necessary, please update the namespace using **kubectl** or the Kyma Dashboard!